adam-coogan/swyft-lens-sim/README.md

 # swyft-lens-sim

 Minimal lensing simulator for coupling to swyft.
-See `simulator`, `noise` and `prior` in simulator.ipynb for details.
+See `simulator`, `noise`, `prior`, `Head` and the docstrings in scripts/conf/definitions.py for details.
+Setting up the simulator requires the files in scripts/conf/resources.

 ## Dependencies